 Perché alcuni file sono disattivati/non vengono riprodotti?

-Quando si naviga nella Libreria o si tenta di riprodurre file, MediaMonkey potrebbe mostrare i file in grigio.
-Ciò indica che MediaMonkey non può accedere al file o riprodurlo.
+Quando si naviga nella Libreria o si tenta di riprodurre file, MediaMonkey visualizza in grigio i file presenti nel database, ma non riproducibili, perché:

 1. Non è possibile riprodurre alcun formato audio perché la versione di Windows utilizzata è Windows Windows N, che non include componenti multimediali.
 Questo può essere corretto installando i codec mancanti.